Criticising Akufo-Addo's water, electricity freebies 'satanic spirit of envy, jealousy' – Korankye Ankrah

 “Why should I, when am in opposition, be envious of this?
 It’s a good thing”.

 “We need to commend him and thank him; Mr President, thank you.
-I’m thanking you on behalf of my people, Royalhouse Chapel, the poor people who cannot pay water, who cannot pay electricity, thank you for what I call political sensitivity”, Rev Korankye Ankrah said.
+I’m thanking you on behalf of my people, Royalhouse Chapel, the poor people who cannot pay water, who cannot pay electricity, thank you for what I call political sensitivity”, Rev Korankye Ankrah said on Sunday, 25 October 2020 during his sermon.

 “… Do you know why you don’t need to kill yourself, why you don’t need to be envious and you don’t need to be jealous?
 Because, one day, God will also bring you from the opposition and you’ll enter into the palace; when you enter into the palace, you, too, go and find some good thing to do for the people.